“Women having a heart attack wait longer

 “If you have any of these signs, call 9-1-1 and get to a hospital right away.

-5. As with men, women’s most common heart attack symptom is chest pain or discomfort.
-But women may experience other symptoms that are typically less associated with heart attack, such as shortness of breath, nausea/vomiting and back or jaw pain”.7
+As with men, women’s most common heart attack symptom is chest pain or discomfort.
+Some women having a heart attack describe upper back pressure that feels like squeezing or a rope being tied around them.
+Women may have other symptoms that are typically less associated with heart attack, such as:

 If you do not live in the United States call your country’s emergency telephone number.